Q. Does insurance cover my appointment?

 Q. Do I need a referral from a doctor?

-A referral is not necessary for the time of the appointment.
-However, it is recommended you contact your insurance provider to see if the referral is a requirement of your benefits to be covered.
+Our office does not require a doctor referral to book an appointment.
+However, it is recommended you contact your insurance provider (if applicable) to see if the referral is a requirement of your plan.

 Q. What can I expect during a pre-employment assessment?

 The pre-employment assessment is designed to ensure that an employee’s physical capacity meets the job position demands.
 We advise you to wear comfortable clothing and running shoes to your appointment.
-We also advise you to not have any caffeine or nicotine prior to your appointment.
+We also advise you avoid any caffeine or nicotine prior to your appointment.
 Each employer has their own fee guideline and this payment is required to be paid at the time of the appointment.

 Q. What can I expect at my initial appointment?